tyson-swetnam/srer-wgew/sfm/agisoft_photoscan.md

 We used Agisoft Photoscan v1.3 ([Agisoft 2016](http://www.agisoft.com/)) to process our aerial imagery into 3D point clouds and 2D orthomosaics.

+[UNAVCO guide to using Agisoft Photoscan v1.2](http://kb.unavco.org/kb/file.php?id=781) - this link downloads a PDF.

 ## Agisoft Settings

 We used the highest quality settings for generating our point clouds.